tdignan87/QuizMania/README.md

 ### Known Bugs

-* The API is not randomly not loading values, I tested with the hardcoded URL and its not working across different categories, questions and difficulty.
-I have added a catch statement to catch any errors.
+* I had categories loading into the API as choice option but the API is broken on too many of them.
+I decided to remove categories.

 ## Deployment: